Tesla Powerwall Guide: Price, Performance, and Savings

 Three Powerwall models are currently available – the Powerwall 2, Powerwall+, and Powerwall 3 – with specifications as outlined in the image from Tesla below.

-Tesla Powerwall cost
+Price of a Tesla Powerwall

 When installing a high-powered device like the Tesla Powerwall, some properties (especially older homes) may require an electrical panel upgrade, which can also add significant costs to your project.
 Additionally, the price of a Powerwall may be affected if you bundle it with other products, like solar or EV charging equipment.

 You may be able to claim the Residential Clean Energy Credit for up to 30% of the total project costs and any locally available incentives through your state, city, or utility.
+The Residential Clean Energy Credit is now slated to expire at the end of 2025.

 What to Know Before You Buy a Powerwall